 Planning.
 The planning phase is administrative in nature.
 It is not scored, and cadets are not required to report for the planning portion in any particular manner.
 The EM will brief team commanders on specific rules appropriate for the setting, as might an event organizer.
 Each team will have ample time to contemplate the scenario and devise a plan.
 In devising their strategy, the color guard may consult with any cadet(s) on their team, but not with any senior member escorts.
-Then, the teams wait in a designated area until called to the field, cadets cannot sit as spectators until their team has completed the event.
+Then, the teams wait in a designated area until called to the field; cadets cannot sit as spectators until their team has completed the event.

 Posting.
-When the EV calls the team to the field, it assembles in a designated location at the rear of a large meeting room or function hall (the "ready position").
-When the event judge commands the team, "POST THE COLORS," the cadets will march down narrow alses and around a dais to post the US flag and second flag (CAP, state, host organization, etc.), then return to the ready position in the most expeditious manner possible and fall out.
+When the EM calls the team to the field, it assembles in a designated location at the rear of a large meeting room or function hall (the "ready position").
+When the event judge commands the team, "POST THE COLORS," the cadets will march down narrow aisles and around a dais to post the US flag and second flag (CAP, state, host organization, etc.), then return to the ready position in the most expeditious manner possible and fall out.2 c.
+Scoring.
+A single rubric, available in Appendix 1, is used to score this event.
+Raw scores are converted to rank order points.